adonaiohesed/adonaiohesed.github.io/_posts/2018-01-03-security_engineer.md

 ### My Skills and Strengths
 * I possess a comprehensive understanding of security, with advanced knowledge particularly in penetration testing for web and mobile applications.
-* I have strong soft skills and leadership abilities that enable me to collaborate effectively with others and work towards shared goals.
-I am comfortable in leadership roles and frequently receive positive feedback for my interpersonal skills, confident in my network development skills.
+* I possess leadership skills that enable me to effectively communicate with people and achieve shared goals.
+Drawing from my experience as a team leader, I have consistently developed my interpersonal skills and have a particular strength in building extensive networks.
+I approach collaborative challenges with a positive and constructive mindset, finding opportunities for growth in situations that others might find stressful, rather than being overwhelmed by them.
 * I have project and resource management abilities.
 I prepare WBS annually and consistently receive recognition from managers for being the most organized team member.
 * I am committed to continuous learning and curiosity.
 Recently, I completed an 8-month program in AI, and I am frequently recognized for my broad interest in various fields beyond computer science.